Frequently Asked Questions about Statehood for the People of DC

 Where do things now stand with DC’s quest to become the 51st State?

-The New Columbia Admission Act has been introduced in both the Senate and the House with multiple co-sponsors representing many States.
-In the 114th Congress there are 133 sponsors in the House and 20 in the Senate, at this writing.
+The State of Washington DC Admission Act has been introduced in both the Senate and the House with multiple co-sponsors representing many States.